600lyy/Build-KRM-Platform/README.md

 ./setup-iam-for-kcc-ns-sthlm.sh
 ```

-### Create a new RepoSync to sync from the folder containing your gcp resource yamls
+### Create a RepoSync to sync from the folder containing your gcp resource yamls

 You want to spin up GCP resources in one namespace and one target project.
 Thus you need a RepoSync to watch over namespaced config

+For each namespace, you can create a RepoSync to sync from a folder under /gcp-projects

 In this demo, we create a RepoSync for the "stockholm" namespace
 ```bash